 The Ratiu Forum

-The Ratiu Forum is a joint initiative by the Ratiu Family Charitable Foundation, the LSE IDEAS Think Tank, currently ranked Europe’s top university aliated thank tank and the Ratiu Democracy Centre.
+The Ratiu Forum is a joint initiative by the Ratiu Family Charitable Foundation, Ratiu Democracy Centre and LSE IDEAS, currently ranked the top university-affiliated think-tank in the world.